19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/10 Coins/Candle.md

 Lasts for 1 hour.
 Illuminates out 5 feet.

 - Areas affected by the [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md) are still deadly, candlelight is not enough.
+- Does not provide enough light to [Search](../../../Game%20Procedures/Exploration/Delving.md#Search) in the [Shadowcurse](../../../Game%20Procedures/Hazards/Shadowcurse.md).
+- Is extinguished when the PC runs, falls, or otherwise moves quickly.
+- Needs a [Tinderbox](../10%20Coins/Tinderbox.md) to ignite.

 | Quantity of Item | Item Slots | Price |
 | ---------------- | ---------- | ----- |